blackat/blackat.github.io/_posts/2018-09-15-angular-6-elements.md

 For instance in AngularJS, the developer can implement new HTML tags via the *directive*{: .italic-red-text} approach: a powerful technique to link together a controller and a template encapsulating everything in a new DOM element.

-Framework specific components libraries cannot be used neither by another framework or in a CMS or in a website implemented in HTML and JavaScript with standard Web API.
+Framework specific components libraries cannot be used neither by another framework nor in a CMS nor in a website implemented in HTML and JavaScript with standard Web API.

 **Nitty Gritty.** Web Components allow to extend the HTML developing new *cross browser DOM elements*.
 Encapsulation and private features enpower reusability avoiding collision with other elements ([Shadow DOM][shadow dom]).
 {: .notice--info}